Skip to main content

 ROI Analysis

-Tennessee Wesleyan University's annual tuition is $29,264.
-One year after graduation, alumni earn a median of $41,284.
+Tennessee Wesleyan University's in-state tuition costs $29,264.
+One year after graduation, alumni earn $41,284.
 Five years after graduation, earnings increase to $45,987, and after ten years, earnings remain at $45,989.
 The median debt for graduates is $20,000, and 58.1% of students receive financial aid.

 Generated from College Scorecard & IPEDS data